Pro Tip: Use Ghostreader on this doc đ»

 How do I save articles behind paywalls?

-If you save documents using the browser extensions on web or using the Safari browser and share sheet on iOS, paywalled document should be saved without issue.
+If you save documents using the browser extensions on web or using the Safari browser and share sheet on iOS, paywalled documents should be saved without issue.

 I noticed that articles from large news sites such as NYT, Washington Post, Medium, and so on do not contain the full content.
 How do I save the full content of an article behind a paywall?